KEYWORDS: Periodic table, Dmitri Mendeleev, Ida Noddack, Marie Skłodowska Curie, Marguerite Perey, Lise Meitner, Manhattan Project, Nuclear research

 The development of the periodic table represents a remarkable scientific advancement.
-Since the 1860s, the table, which was designed to sum up the whole field of chemistry, has proved to be of utmost importance and has been in continuous evolution since¹ (p.1).
+Since the 1860s, the table, which was designed to sum up the whole field of chemistry, has proved to be of utmost importance and has been constantly evolving¹ (p.1).
 The assumption that the diversity of chemical elements could be explained in a systematic way was put forward by various scientists in the 19th century² (p.107, my translation).
 The first to effectively propose a solution to the chaos amongst elements was John Alexander Newlands (1837-1898) with his “Law of the Octaves”, which was, however, heavily criticised by the scientific community² (p.108, my translation).
-Dmitri Mendeleev (1834 – 1907) proposed his first version of the periodic table in 1869, entitled “The Relation Between the Properties and Atomic Weights of the Elements”, explaining the principle of periodicity.
+Dmitri Mendeleev (1834 – 1907) proposed his first version of the periodic table in 1869, entitled “The Relation between the Properties and Atomic Weights of the Elements”, explaining the principle of periodicity.
 He would go down in history as the “father of the periodic table”² (p.108, my translation).
-It has to be mentioned, though, that Lothar Meyer (1830−1895) fought to be recognized as the creator of the periodic table, claiming to have already devised it in 1868, but only publishing it in 1870 due to printing delays² (p.108, my translation).
+It has to be mentioned, though, that Lothar Meyer (1830-1895) fought to be recognised as the creator of the periodic table, claiming to have already devised it in 1868, but only publishing it in 1870 due to printing delays² (p.108, my translation).
 Setting aside the quarrel regarding who was first, doubtlessly the nineteenth century brought about major changes in science, the periodic table being a shining example of that.

 By 1940, every element up to Uranium (U), atomic number 92, had been discovered and every gap Mendeleev had left open on the periodic table had been filled⁵.
-Still, scientists were to find out that beyond uranium lay a world of possibilities, that had first to be synthesised in laboratories in order to be analysed⁵.
+Still, scientists were to find out that beyond uranium lay a world of possibilities, which had first to be synthesised in laboratories in order to be analysed⁵.
 The periodic table of the Royal Society of Chemistry, a leading chemistry community and the United Kingdom’s professional body for chemical scientists⁶, officially ascribes the discovery of four elements that precede Uranium on the periodic table to women scientists⁷.
-They are: Rhenium (Re), Polonium (Po), Francium (Fr) and Radium (Ra)⁷.
+These elements are: Rhenium (Re), Polonium (Po), Francium (Fr) and Radium (Ra)⁷.

-In 1925, the chemist Ida Noddack (1896–1979), together with her husband Walter Noddack and Otto Berg, discovered the element Rhenium (Re)⁸ (p.230).
+In 1925, the chemist Ida Noddack (1896-1979), together with her husband Walter Noddack and Otto Berg, discovered Rhenium (Re)⁸ (p.230).
 They named the element after the river Rhine and published their discovery in a paper entitled “Die Ekamangan” (Naturwissenschaften 13 : 567)⁸ (p.230).
 Rhenium (Re) is one of the rarest elements in the world and was the last natural element to be discovered11 (p.491-492).
-In the same paper, the three scientists referred to the discovery of the element with atomic number 43, calling it masurium, whose existence was disputed at the time.
+In the same paper, the three scientists referred to the discovery of the element with atomic number 43, calling it Masurium, whose existence was disputed at the time.
 Technetium (Tc), element with atomic number 43, was eventually officially discovered a decade later, in 1937, by Carlo Perrier and Emilio Segre⁸ (p.230).
-However, in the 1980s, Technetium (Tc) was found in the ore the Noddacks had studied and in which they reported to have found masurium and it was suggested that they would be considered the real discoverers of Technetium (Tc).
-A virtual experiment at the US National Institute of Science and Technology further proved that the data published in 1925 by Ida and Walter Noddack are consistent with the amount of the element with atomic number 43 in columbite rock³ (p.58).
+However, in the 1980s, Technetium (Tc) was found in the ore the Noddacks had studied and in which they reported to have found Masurium and it was suggested that they would be considered the real discoverers of Technetium (Tc).
+A virtual experiment at the US National Institute of Science and Technology further proved that the data published in 1925 by Ida and Walter Noddack are consistent with the amount of the element with atomic number 43 in Columbite rock³ (p.58).

-Marie Skłodowska Curie (1867-1934) discovered, together with her husband, the elements Polonium (Po) and Radium (Ra) and she also showed that radioactivity is a property of atoms—a finding that was to open up the Atomic Age⁹ (p.94).
+Marie Skłodowska Curie (1867-1934), together with her husband, discovered Polonium (Po) and Radium (Ra) and she also showed that radioactivity is a property of atoms—a finding that was to inagurate the Atomic Age⁹ (p.94).
 Pushed forward by the discovery of X-rays by Wilhelm Roentgen and the findings on the radiation-emitting properties of uranium salts by Henri Becquerel, Marie Curie and her husband Pierre had decided to further investigate the nature of radioactivity, a term first used in a joint paper by the Curies in 189810.
-In July and December, 1898, the Curies published an article on the discovery of two new elements, namely Polonium and Radium, both not successfully isolated at that time10 (p.636).
+In July and December 1898, the Curies published an article on the discovery of two new elements, namely Polonium and Radium, both not successfully isolated at that time10 (p.636).
 In order to isolate Polonium (Po), Marie and Pierre Curie had to purchase pitchblende by the tonne, slowly purify the ore and get rid of sand, clay and other materials in the ore, in order to eventually succeed in the isolation of the element, one that had never been seen before: Polonium (Po)11 (p.446).
 They continued the process of purification of pitchblende until the element, with atomic number 88, could be isolated too.
 It was named Radium (Ra) because of its intense radiation11 (p.480).

 In 1939, Marguerite Perey (1909-1975), a nuclear chemist, discovered the radioactive element Francium (Fr)⁸ (p.242).
-She had been working as a junior laboratory assistant at the Radium Institute in Paris, where Marie Curie did research too, when she discovered the element actinium K, later named Francium (Fr), an element so rare that a cubic kilometre of the earth crust contains only approximately fifteen grams of it⁸ (p.243).
+She had been working as a junior laboratory assistant at the Radium Institute in Paris, where Marie Curie did research too, when she discovered actinium K, later named Francium (Fr), an element so rare that a cubic kilometre of the earth crust contains only approximately fifteen grams of it⁸ (p.243).
 Perey found out that ninety-nine percent of all actinium atoms decay into Thorium (Th) and the remaining one percent into the newly discovered Francium (Fr)11 (p.200).
 By the 1930s, and after Perey’s discovery of Francium (Fr), only two spots on the periodic table remained open: the one for an element with atomic number 43 and the one for an element with atomic number 8511 (p.199).
 Both elements were discovered in the 1940s11 (p.40).

 In the modern era of chemistry, collaborative research teams, rather than single researchers, discover elements18 (p.145).
 Meitnerium (Mt), atomic number 109, named in honour of Lise Meitner11 (p.528), for example, was discovered in 1982 by Peter Armbruster, Gottfried Münzenberg and colleagues⁷ at the GSI Helmholtzzentrum for heavy ion research in Germany19.
 Working in a team of collaborators differs substantially from isolated work and the very competitive, hierarchical and equipment-intensive climate associated with research in natural sciences tends to privilege the male gender18 (p.62).
-Women also seem to work more in teams than men do18 (p.144) and due to the so-called “leaky pipeline” the percentage of women in highest-level positions is generally reduced.
+Women also seem to work more in teams than men do18 (p.144) and, due to the so-called “leaky pipeline”, the percentage of women in highest-level positions is generally reduced.
 Further, women often opt out of science after completing their PhD21 (p.3526).

-All those factors make and have made women’s contributions very often invisible, and their discoveries obscured by terms like “and colleagues” or “and co-workers”, which is why we must dig deeper to identify those women’s faces and stories and honour their achievements.
+All these factors have made women’s contributions very often invisible, and their discoveries obscured by terms like “and colleagues” or “and co-workers”, which is why we must dig deeper to identify those women’s faces and stories and honour their achievements.
 We must reveal their contributions in the various fields of science up to today and we must write about their contributions to come.
 We must make women scientists visible.